 If you could snap your fingers and the lightest, most packable two-door tent of your dreams would appear before you, this would be it.
 Designed with the lightest-weight materials available; Easton® carbon pole set and Dyneema® Composite Fabrics - an extremely strong and dynamic fiber that is both highly tear resistant as well as fully waterproof.
 This tent is any ultralight-weight traveler's dream.
 These products are intended for only the most advanced user.
 Although extremely strong for their weight, these tents are not indestructible and require careful use to decrease the possibility of damage.
 Special care during setup and extended trips is important as rough handling, long-term abrasion, exposure to sharp objects or rocky campsite selection may result in fabric punctures and tears.
 We highly recommend using tent footprints with these tents to improve durability.
 Self-adhesive repair patches are included in the event that repairs must be made on the trail.

 The Tiger Wall has a similar frame system to the Fly Creek, except with the added cross pole across the top which makes it feel more spacious.
-The Tiger Wall features two doors and vestibules similar to the Copper Spur but without the extra weight.
-We would say the Tiger Wall gives you the best of both tents and at a price point that sits nicely in-between.
+It features two doors and vestibules similar to the Copper Spur but without the extra weight.
+With this Carbon version the materials used are as good as you can get in terms of tents so this is a serious upgrade on other tents within the range when it comes to quality, weight and attention to detail.

 The flip side of the astonishingly low weight of the tent is need to take extra care against abrasion, though the dyneema fabric felt much tougher than I expected but if you want to the tent to last watch out for sharp objects when pitching.
 We and Big Agnes recommend using a footprint.